kinraidee5/optimism/proxyd/README.md

 * `eth_getUncleByBlockNumberAndIndex`
 * `debug_getRawReceipts`

-And `eth_blockNumber` response is overridden with current block consensus.
+Additionally, the `eth_blockNumber` response is overridden with the current block consensus.

 ## Cacheable methods